nightroman/FarNet/EditorKit/README.md

     %FARPROFILE%\FarNet\EditorKit\.editorconfig

-They are used if the usual `.editorconfig` files are not found.
+It is used when the usual `.editorconfig` files are not found.

+The profile should set `root = true` to ensure that just this file is used.